atishay/atishay.github.io/content/blog/34-async/index.md

 ## Why do we have callbacks?

 JavaScript was built for the web where everything requires network requests to work.
 When the CPU executes a JavaScript statement like `XMLHttpRequest.send()` if it waits for the response to come over, the UI would hang as it takes significant time for the request to be sent over to the server, be processed and the response to come back.
 Therefore it made sense to take a function as an argument that would be called when the response is available, freeing the CPU for other things while we wait for the response.
 With Node.js, this was taken one step further as even requests to the database or to the hard disk, are also slower in comparison to the CPU, and waiting for them even in a background thread is a waste of resources.
-That is why in Node.js almost every call is asynchronous and after the success of Node.js, other languages also brought in asynchronous constructs int heir core.
+That is why in Node.js almost every call is asynchronous and after the success of Node.js, other languages also brought in asynchronous constructs into their core.

 ## Problems with callbacks